Skip to Main Content

 Collections relating to the women's liberation and feminist movements include the Germaine Greer Archive, the Working Women’s Centre, Women’s Electoral Lobby, the 120 separate collections that comprise the Victorian Women’s Liberation and Lesbian Feminist Archives, Victorian Women Graduates’ Association and Young Women’s Christian Association.

-See the UMA subject guides for more information.
+See the UMA research guides for more information.

 Collection indexes